Digital Nomad Packing List

 Made with technical silk, this Snap To It Tank Top can be formal when necessary but not so formal that you can’t wear it every day.
 It’s stretchy and wrinkle-resistant, so it’s equally good-looking and comfortable.
 The straps adjust in two places using snaps that you can find the right fit, and while it’s not as granular as slide adjusters, we dig the unique solution that doesn’t impact aesthetics.

-We prefer to bring a one-piece suit because it can double as a bodysuit under a pair of pants or shorts.
-The lululemon Waterside High-Neck One-Piece Swimsuit adds a subtle trendiness to this list, though its low back may not be for everyone.
+We prefer to bring a one-piece suit, which can double as a bodysuit under pants or shorts.
+The prAna Lahari One Piece Swimsuit adds a subtle trendiness to this list, though its low back may not be for everyone.

-A basic tee is a must, and Icebreaker’s Everyday Short Sleeve Crewe really does thrive in everyday situations.
-It’s ideal for both working out and working on your laptop.
+A basic tee is a must, and Icebreaker’s Merino Blend 125 Cool-Lite Sphere Short Sleeve thrives in everyday situations.
+It’s ideal for working out or working on your laptop.
 It flies under the radar in looks, but its versatility is hard to beat.

 ADAY’s Made it T-Shirt can be dressed up or down for practically any event.
 It’s polished enough for a business meeting and comfortable for everyday wear.
 We love how the relaxed fit adds some versatility to our wardrobe.
 Plus, it’s incredibly lightweight and quick-drying, which isn’t surprising considering it’s made of silk.
 Feels like it, too.

-This Swift Sheath Dress from Ministry of Supply is our go-to dress because of its timeless silhouette that has a relaxed and casual feel that’s also professional enough for work and business meetings.
-It’s wrinkle-resistant and moisture-wicking, which is handy if you only break it out on special occasions.
-Plus, it has pockets.
+This Roma Reversible Wrap Dress from wayre is our go-to for just about any occasion.
+It has a timeless silhouette with a relaxed and casual feel, yet it's professional enough for work and nights out on the town, especially when you reverse it to get a higher neckline.
+It's spill-proof and moisture-wicking, which is handy if you only break it out on special occasions.
+Plus, it has pockets, including a more secure one hidden inside.
 Need we say more?

-The Spacedye Everyday Hoodie from Beyond Yoga looks casual and is our go-to for extra warmth and comfort on the plane, in a cold coworking space, or at our accommodations.
-The blend of polyester and elastane is absurdly soft, and though we’ve seen some pilling on the underarm seams after a few weeks of use, it’s easy to pick off.
+The perfect hoodie is out there, and the Athleta Unstoppable Fleece Lined Full Zip Jacket is our go-to for extra warmth and comfort on the plane, in a cold coworking space, or at our accommodations.
+The blend of polyester and spandex is absurdly soft, and we love the thumbholes to lock in the warmth.

-The Rab Phantom Waterproof Pull-On Jacket is one of the most packable rain jackets we've seen to date.
-It keeps you dry in a pinch and is easy to add over warmer layers, considering that it's roughly the size of an apple when packed.
-However, you can remove this in favor of an umbrella if you know you won’t need an extra layer and want to keep your bag dry, too.
-Store it in the small included pouch when you don't need it, though the pouch itself isn't attached, so you'll need to find a place to keep it when the jacket is on.
+The KETL Mtn.
+Apparel BodBrella Rain Jacket is one of the most packable zip-up rain jackets we've seen to date.
+It keeps you dry in damp weather and blocks the wind for added warmth over extra layers.
+You can remove this from your list in favor of an umbrella if you know you won’t need an extra layer and want to keep your bag dry, but it doesn't take up a lot of extra space since it packs away into its own pocket.

 Patagonia’s Nano Puff has been around for a long time because it’s a fan-favorite, and for good reason.
 It feels like you’re wearing nothing and has a great warmth-to-weight ratio.
 As for hood or no hood, it depends on what’s on your packing list.
 Try to avoid hoodie fatigue so that you have ultimate layering freedom.

-A Buff is probably one of the most versatile things you can have in your travel bag.
-It works as a sleep mask, beanie, scarf, and so much more.
+A gaiter is probably one of the most versatile things you can have in your travel bag.
+It works as a sleep mask, beanie, scarf, and more.
 There’s a bit of a learning curve to figuring out the folds, but once you do, you’ll love having a million uses in one.
+We love this stretchy blend of Merino wool, nylon, and spandex, but you can get it in 100% Merino or fleece or fleece if you prefer.

 A pair of gloves will keep your fingers warm but can often be bulky.
-Black Diamond Heavyweight Screentap Gloves are easy to pack and touchscreen compatible.
-It gives the comfort and warmth you need to answer emails on the fly on a cold day, though they’re best suited for mild weather—from 25 to 40°F (-4 to 4°C).
+Patagonia R1 Daily Gloves are super stretchy, easy to pack, and touchscreen-compatible.
+They have the comfort and warmth you need to answer emails on the fly on a cold day, though they’re best suited for mild weather—from 25 to 40°F (-4 to 4°C).

 Sunglasses are necessary when traveling, though you don’t want to pack two bulky pairs of glasses if you have a prescription.
 JINS makes glasses much thinner than traditional models that include magnetic sunglasses you can clip on and take off as needed.
 They look sleek and come in a bunch of different styles, and you can always get non-prescription blue light for working and pop on the sunglasses when it’s time to explore.